Skip to main content

 The following transport lines have routes that pass near Conwy Castle

-How to get to Conwy Castle by Bus?
+How to get to Conwy Castle station by bus?

-How to get to Conwy Castle by Train?
+How to get to Conwy Castle station by train?

 Questions & Answers